 Bumi’s breeders started him on whatever it is they sell at Costco.
 We don’t have a Costco membership, so we used the Eukanuba Small Breed Puppy Food kibble for a few weeks, as it’s said to be similar.
 (Again, I don’t have Costco, so I can’t verify that.)

-Eukanuba seemed decent enough, but after some extended comparisons with other foods, I concluded that it was too expensive and only slightly more healthy than most other brands.
+Eukanuba seemed decent enough, but after some extended comparisons with other foods, I concluded that it was too expensive and only slightly more healthy than most other brands, but if your wallet is okay, maybe spring for it!

 I decided to order a more wholistic dog food made by Fromm.
 Bumi transitioned to it without any issues and continues to enjoy the taste.
 Now that he’s been eating it for a while, he’s leaner, more fit, his breath smelled better, and his coat is shinier.

-Avoid food by Purina.
-Their food ranks among the least healthy dog food.
-It’s akin to feeding your puppy Captain Crunch for every meal.
+Avoid food by Purina and other mass-produced dog foods.
+Their food ranks among the least healthy dog food, and it’s akin to feeding your puppy Captain Crunch for every meal.
+Sure, they’ll get full, but there are far more nutritious options on the market.

 As for dishes, about anything will work as long as it doesn’t have lead in it.
 As a general rule of thumb, if it’s safe for a human to eat on or with, it’s safe for your puppy.
 We went with straight-edged, heavier bowls so that they stay upright.

 * It takes 1-2 weeks to switch your puppy to a new dog food.
 Start mixing the new food in with the old until he’s transitioned to the new.
-If you move too fast, you risk giving your puppy explosive, gooey diarrhea or other tummy issues.
-(P.S.
-I just vomited in my mouth thinking about it, ewww.)
+If you move too fast, you risk giving your puppy explosive, gooey diarrhea or other tummy issues—eeeewwww!

 Havanese Dog Treats